-The Archery Park Guide, developed by the Archery Trade Association (ATA), is the first of its kind.
-It offers 41 pages detailing how to build a community archery park.
+The Archery Park Guide, developed by the Archery Trade Association (ATA), offers 41 pages detailing how to build a community archery park.

 Developed in 2012 for parks and recreation agencies anxious to build archery parks in their communities, it's also a useful tool for ATA members.
 Member companies use the guide as a tool to infuse archery and bowhunting opportunities in their own state or locale by sharing the information with community and/or state officials.